If you’re an avid baker, then you’ll no doubt have baking powder in your pantry.

 Baking powder is a leavening agent which is essentially a mix of baking soda and cream of tartar.

-Baking powder is used to raise our favourite cakes, cupcakes and can even be used to make fluffy pancakes.
+Baking powder is used to raise our favorite cakes, cupcakes and can even be used to make fluffy pancakes.

 Unlike baking soda, baking powder doesn’t need to be mixed with an acid to be activated.

 Yeast is a microorganism that is part of the fungus family.